 The Group has its own rating system for corporate clients.
 Each credit is assessed as to the borrower's creditworthiness, collateral coverage and collateral quality, as well as the underlying transaction rationale, business potential and any additional risk mitigations.
 Personal credits are usually only granted on a fully collateralised basis.
 Collateral coverage is monitored on a regular basis and according to the prevailing market conditions.

 An adequate and clear segregation of duties is established among the various organisational units involved in the acquisition of credit business, the analysis and approval of a credit request, and the subsequent administration.

 Bank counterparties, issuers and sovereigns are analysed according to their financial performance and their external rating.
-Over 74% of the credit exposure to financial institutions is of investment grade quality and the remaining 26% consists mainly of short-term trade finance exposure in emerging markets to which the Group has close links, and the portfolio is monitored with a set of country limits.
+Roughly 70% of the credit exposure to financial institutions is of investment grade quality and the remaining 30% consists mainly of short-term trade finance exposure in emerging markets to which the Group has close links, and the portfolio is monitored with a set of country limits.
+Our risk exposure to Russia is insignificant.

 Regarding non-performing loans, the Group is in a comfortable position.
-After taking into account collateral at market value and the specific value adjustments for default risks, the net unsecured and unprovided position as at the end of December 2020 was only CHF 0.1 million.
+After taking into account collateral at market value and the specific value adjustments for default risks, the net unsecured and unprovided position as at the end of December 2021 was nil.

-The Group has adopted IFRS 9 in six out of eight country operations and the remaining two will also be integrated over time.
-Therefore, the concept of providing for latent credit risks is now established and will be perfected in 2021 and 2022.
-During 2020, CHF 6.3 million of latent credit risk provisions were added, reaching a total of CHF 72.7 million of ECL coverage.
-The Group has also undertaken an extensive external validation of all the existing models and will address all findings during 2021.
+The Group has adopted an ECL concept in accordance with IFRS 9 guidelines in six out of eight country operations.
+HMB will adopt it fully during 2022 while already complying with the required value adjustments as of end of 2021.
+Therefore, the concept of providing for latent credit risks is now established and will be perfected during 2022.
+During 2021, CHF 2.4 million of latent credit risk provisions were added, reaching a total of CHF 58.1 million of ECL coverage, while CHF 25.5 million of specific provisions for actual nonperforming loans were released.
+The Group has also undertaken an extensive external validation of all the existing models and is in the final stages of overhauling all models.
+Full implementation of these revised models will be undertaken during the first half of 2022.

-Country risks are monitored quarterly and are either protected by guarantees obtained from the World Bank (MIGA) or provided for in accordance with the guidelines of the Swiss Bankers Association using international ratings.
+Cross country risks are monitored quarterly and are either protected by guarantees obtained from the World Bank (MIGA) or are covered by the forward looking element in the ECL models.
+Switzerland keeps separate country provisions if required.